 - Completes the assessment and documents why the assessment is unsubstantiated or in the Risk Assessment Conclusion section;

-- Closes the referral without an aftercare plan if there are no further issues;
+- Closes the referral assessment without an aftercare plan if there are no further issues;

 - Completes an aftercare plan and closes the referral if there are issues that need to be clarified to assist in preventing future abuse or neglect.